SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 This means there is no benefit using shared tokens unless the notifications feeding the subscription are coming from multiple sources.
 Note that, as the shares are divided by a hash of the ids, it can result in an asymmetric balance of notification load across the shares if there are few source ids involved.
 This should even out for higher numbers of source ids.

-In order to help keep the messages from a given set of source ids sticky to consumer client shares in the face of client connection interruptions, the consumers can provide an optional `consumer` parameter to their connection URL string, in addition to their usual `token` parameter.
+In order to help keep the messages from a given set of source ids sticky to consumer client shares in the face of consumer client connection interruptions, the consumer clients can provide an optional `consumer` parameter in their connection URL string, in addition to their usual `token` parameter.
 For example: two consumers identifying themselves as *instance1* and *instance2* would connect using URL paths `notification2/consumer?token=xyz&consumer=instance1` and `notification2/consumer?token=xyz&consumer=instance2`.

-Subscriptions are always unaware of the nature of their consumers: any number of shared and exlusive tokens can created for the same subscription and they all operate independently, each recieving their own copy of the notificaitons.
+Subscriptions are always unaware of the nature and number of their consumers: any number of shared and exclusive tokens can created for the same subscription and they all operate independently, each receiving their own copy of the notifications.
 This means you can have multiple shared tokens for the same subscription and their load will only be divided up within the scope of each shared token.

 ### Deleting subscriptions and unsubscribing a subscriber